Datawheel/canon/packages/cms/README.md

 🔥**Pro tip**: Multiple graphic visualizations will be automatically grouped together into a grid — but only in the [default](default-layout) and [grouping](grouping-layout) section layouts.

+#### Using `allowed`

+Nearly every entity in the CMS, sections, paragraphs, selectors, vizes, even generators, has access to a concept known as `allowed` (sometimes labeled `Visibility`).

+This value is a variable from your list of variables whose truthiness determines whether to show (in the case of text) or execute (in the case of a generator) this entity.

+This can be used to hide sections dynamically, list only certain select options for given members, or only run generators for certain members.

 ---

 ## Custom Sections